Junior Faculty Teaching Fellows

 - Application Letter – A letter describing how participation in the program will support the applicant’s growth as a teacher.
 This letter should describe the applicant’s past teaching experiences, and identify the applicant’s strengths as a teacher and areas for future improvement.
 The letter should also include a description of a course to be designed (or redesigned) during the applicant’s year in the program, as well as ideas for using the $2000 in funds provided by the program.
 Potential uses include books on university teaching, educational technology purchases, research assistants for course design work, and funds for traveling to teaching conferences.

 - Teaching Statement – A brief statement of teaching philosophy that reflects the applicant’s current approaches to teaching.
 This document need not be as refined as one used for tenure and promotion, but should communicate the applicant’s perspectives on teaching and methods of enhancing student learning.

 - Letter of Support – A letter of support from the applicant’s department chair (or dean for applicants from schools without departments).
 This letter should indicate the chair’s (or dean’s) approval of the applicant investing the time required by this program as well as any measures that will be taken to complement the support provided to the applicant by the program.

 - Curriculum Vita – The applicant’s CV should be submitted as well.

 Since the CFT promotes teaching as an ongoing and collaborative process of inquiry, experimentation, and reflection, applicants will be selected primarily on the basis of how participation in this program will benefit their individual professional development trajectories.
 The current quality of applicants’ teaching skills is less important than their interest in developing those skills through this program.
 Preferences will be given to those applicants who have prospects for long-term impact on Vanderbilt students and the broader Vanderbilt community.

 Questions about the program or the application process?
-Contact Cynthia Brame , Assistant Director, Center for Teaching.
+Contact Cynthia Brame , Associate Director, Center for Teaching.